Mini Arts & Crafts, Bugs, Collections, Foods, Sewing, Space & Trees

 Any questions, please contact the Extension Office at 317-776-0854.

-Exploring 4-H Day Camp - registration available in spring
+Exploring 4-H Day Camp - Registration Form

 Exploring 4-H Day Camp is a fun-filled educational program designed for youth in Mini 4-H. The camp is two days in length, beginning at 9:00 a.m. and ending at 3:00 p.m.
 During camp, youth have the opportunity to learn about many different topics all related to 4-H. Camp classes and activities from past camps have included model rocket launch, environmental safety, outdoor cooking, cookie decorating, character education, wildlife, bubbleology, magic of nature, care of small and large animals, group recreation, and much more!